SiPBA/brainSimulator/README.md

 Functional brain image synthesis using the KDE or MVN distribution.
 Currently in beta.
 Python code.
 Find the documentation at http://brainsimulator.readthedocs.io/

-`brainSimulator` is a brain image synthesis procedure intended to generate a new image set that share characteristics with an original one.
+`brainSimulator` is a brain image synthesis procedure for **data augmentation** and **standardization of evaluation** of ML neuroimaging pipelines.
+It intends to generate a new image set that share characteristics given an original one.
 The system focuses on nuclear imaging modalities such as PET or SPECT brain images.
 It analyses the dataset by applying PCA to the original dataset, and then model the distribution of samples in the projected eigenbrain space using a Probability Density Function (PDF) estimator.
 Once the model has been built, anyone can generate new coordinates on the eigenbrain space belonging to the same class, which can be then projected back to the image space.

 ## Use
 First of all, install the package via pypi with: